postsharp/Metalama.Documentation/content/conceptual/using/fabrics/configuring-many-projects.md

 ## Using common project fabrics

-A second approach is to rely on the directory structure instead of the dependency graph.
+Another approach is to rely on the directory structure instead of the dependency graph.

-The idea is to write a project fabric, store it in the root directory and the repo, and automatically include this file in each project using [Directory.Build.props](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-your-build).
+The concept is to write a project fabric, store it in the root directory of the repository, and automatically include this file in each project using [Directory.Build.props](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-your-build).

 #### Step 1.
 Create a project fabric

-In the parent directory that recursively contains all projects you want to be affected by the shared fabric, create a project fabric deriving from <xref:Metalama.Framework.Fabrics.ProjectFabric> as you would do for a regular project fabric.
+In the parent directory that recursively contains all projects you want to be affected by the shared fabric, create a project fabric derived from <xref:Metalama.Framework.Fabrics.ProjectFabric> as you would do for a regular project fabric.

 #### Step 2.
 Create Directory.Build.props